Daniel Berlind

 As a landlord or property manager, you can protect yourself from “professional renters” by thoroughly verifying the information provided by prospective tenants.

-Here are some key strategies to ensure that you verify all information effectively:
+Here are some key tenant selection criteria to ensure that you verify all information effectively:

 Thorough Rental History Verification